 Meanwhile, the seniors started their training on the Port Meadow stretch under the watchful eye of our coach, Adam Donaldson.
 This training was punctuated by two competitions as we reached the quarter-finals of Autumn Fours but were knocked out in the first round of Nephthys regatta by Keble College.
-Given that Keble went on to win Warming up for the Summer Eights © Richard Wakefield the Nephthys tournament overall, we're lodging this as a second-place performance for the squad.
+Given that Keble went on to win the Nephthys tournament overall, we're lodging this as a second-place performance for the squad.